 How Do Lawyers Get Paid When You Pursue A Personal Injury Claim?

 One of the questions I am asked when clients are considering whether or not to pursue a personal injury claim is ‘how do you get paid?’
-Paying a lawyer sounds like an expensive prospect, particularly for clients who have no income because they have been out of work following an accident.
+Paying a lawyer sounds like an expensive prospect, particularly for potential client who has no income because they have not been at work following an accident.

 The general rule